futureverse/future.p2p/README.md

 ## Share your compute power with your friends

-In order to share your compute resources on a machine, it must have:
+In order to share your compute resources on a machine, it must:

-1. SSH access to pipe.pico.sh, and
+1. have SSH access to pipe.pico.sh,
-2. `wormhole` installed and support it
+2. have `wormhole` installed, and
+3. support the `ws://` protocol used by wormhole

 To launch a P2P worker, call: